FirebirdSQL/oltp-emul/readme_quick_start.txt

 5. It is highly recommended to increase values of following parameters in firebird.conf:

    * DefaultDBCachePages
-   * TempCacheLimit
-   * LockHashSlots
+   * LockHashSlots and LockMemSize - if you plan to work in Classic Server or SuperClassic.

+   It is NEEDED explicitly to specify parameter FileSystemCacheThreshold so that it will be greater than DefaultDBCachePages.
+   Test does not accept firebird.conf with missed or commented value of this parameter.
+   Value of DefaultDBCachePages must be so that total size of page cache will be about 25% of memory that is avaliable for FB process.
+   Do NOT assign to DefaultDBCachePages values more than 2048 if you plan test Classic Server or SuperClassic.

+   Database always is created with page size 8192, this value is hardcoded.
    For medium workload (about 30-40 connects) following values can be set:

    a) for Firebird 3.0 and above:

-      DefaultDbCachePages =  128K - for SuperServer;
+      DefaultDbCachePages =  0.25 * <avail_Mb> * 1024 * 1024 / 8192 - for SuperServer;
                              512 or 1024 - for Classic and SuperClassic;
-      TempCacheLimit = 1024M
-      LockHashSlots = 22111
+      LockHashSlots = 16001
+      LockMemSize = 16777216

    b) for Firebird 2.5:

-      DefaultDbCachePages = 65536 - for SuperServer;
-                            512 or 1024 - for Classic and SuperClassic
+      DefaultDbCachePages = 512 or 1024 (assuming that Classic or SuperClassic is tested).
-      TempCacheLimit = 1073741824
       LockHashSlots = 22111
+      LockMemSize = 33554432

 6. Open command interpreter (Windows: "Start/Run/cmd.exe"), change to 'src' directory and run: